 Field-hunting tip

-Look in metamorphosed limestone and skarn deposits country — that is the host setting where afghanite typically forms.
+Look in metamorphosed limestone and skarn deposits country, the host setting where afghanite typically forms.
 If you start seeing lazurite, calcite, pyrite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.